atharva-gadekar/-Student-Management-System/README.md

 2. **Get Tasks**: `GET /api/v1/student/tasks/:id`
     - **Description**: This endpoint retrieves all the tasks assigned to a particular student.
 By providing the student's ID, the system will return a list of all associated tasks.
-    - `:id` - ID of the student for whom the tasks need to be fetched
+    - `:id` - ID of the student for whom the tasks need to be fetched.

 3. **Update Task Status**: `PATCH /api/v1/student/update/:taskId`
     - **Description**: Students can update the status of their tasks, indicating their progress or completion.
 The task status is updated in real-time for administrators to monitor.